 Operate as if someone is about to hit the starter — keep tools, materials, clipboards and other items secure in their assigned places.

 - Your favorite grandmother is coming to visit your work

 - Your kids are on every plane that visits your area

 - Lives and jobs depend on your diligence — because they DO!

 A wise man said, “Every problem in the world is caused by poor communications.”
-Ponder that over a cool one after work.
+Think about this statement.
 For our purposes, it’s a key to our preventing FOD.

 YOU are on the line.
 YOU are the eyes of the operation.
 YOU may notice a procedure that could be made more efficient and safer, machinery needing replacement or repair, insecure storage or disposal routines, inadequate screening of visitors… endless potential for improvement.
 YOUR challenge is to observe, to analyze, and to communicate with your supervisors to ensure that dangerous practices are eliminated and safer conditions are realized.

 It has been common practice for budget-conscious outfits to “make do” with shared equipment such as sweepers.
-When it works, that’s fine, but critical areas are often left to chance, waiting for “our turn.”
-If you find you don’t have enough of the right equipment, pass the word.
+When it works, that’s fine.
+But critical areas are often left to chance, waiting for “our turn.”
+If you find that you don’t have enough of the right equipment, pass the word along.
 Non-communication may mean a crucial need is unnoticed until you have a tragic FOD incident.

 When you see it — good, bad or eligible for improvement — write it down and pass it on up the chain of supervision.

 Observe — Analyze — Communicate.
 This easy practice can protect your operation and customers and may lead to promotions and rewards for you.